alsm6169/docker-learn/docker005/Readme.md

 ## What we learned in previous chapter
-- create custom container using docker file with python code within the container i.e. will be shipped with the container
-- save output of code run from container on to a local folder
 - launch a MySql database server using docker-compose or from command line
 - create tables in the database